lastingParadox/ff-site/archive-to-markdown/md/ff2/25-lap-of-the-gods.md

 **RPretribution** _(11-Nov-18 03:51 PM)_

-> You’re certainly acting high.
+> You're certainly acting high.
 > All high and mighty, that is.

 **Enchantingtable2013** _(11-Nov-18 03:51 PM)_